Computer-Aided-Validation-Laboratory/pyvale/designspec/visualisation_ spec.md

-## Sub-Module: VisDIC
+## Sub-Module: VisRenderData
-This sub-module will

-This sub-module will utilise a combination of `matplotlib` and `pyvista` for visualising DIC data.
+This sub-module utilises a combination of `matplotlib` and `pyvista` for visualising renderer camera data (e.g. infra-red camera or digital image correlation data).

 ### Inputs
 - TODO